 Which Investment Account Type Is Right For You?

 As you can see, not only is there an investment account for just about any purpose.
-But there are specific types of investment brokers for investors at every level.
+However, there are specific types of investment brokers for investors at every level.

-And that’s really the point – you have more investment choices now than every before.
+And that’s really the point – you have more investment choices now than ever before.